 Believe it or not, there are several versions of this game.
 The DOS version, being the original, kept the fights on the chess board where other pieces could often obscure your view.
 The Windows 3.1 version, which came out at the same time, is smoother and better looking.
-They even remembered to play the fights in a separate arena giving you full view of the carnage.
-It was also released on SEGA's ill-fated Mega CD add on for the Mega Drive.
+They even remembered to play the fights in a separate arena giving you a full view of the carnage.
+It was also released on SEGA's ill-fated Mega CD add-on for the Mega Drive.
 The main difference here (other than a lack of detail) is that the animations take the form of FMV cut-scenes instead of animated sprite work.
-As a result, they take up more of the screen, as well as taking place on their own arena flying through space.
+As a result, they take up more of the screen, as well as taking place in their own arena flying through space.
 It plays a bit faster too, with walking animations removed completely.
 A quick press of the B button will also switch to a boring "2-D" mode without all of the bells and whistles of a Star Wars theme.

 Does it deserve the #49 position in Computer Gaming World's worst games of all time?
 While there is a case, I would argue no. As in all chess games, there is a limited amount of fun here.
 It does everything the game set out to do but chess is still chess.
 Unless you were hoping for a game of Dajerik that is.

 To download the games, follow the links below.
 These custom installers exclusive to The Collection Chamber uses DOSBox running Microsoft Windows 3.1 to bring the PC game to modern systems and Retroarch with the Genesis Plus GX core to emulate the SEGA CD.
 Manual included for the SEGA CD version.
 Tested on Windows 10.

 Download PC Version

 This custom installers exclusive to The Collection Chamber uses Retroarch with the Genesis Plus GX core to emulate the SEGA CD.
 Manual included.
 Tested on Windows 10.

 File Size: 163 Mb.
 Install Size: 310 Mb.
 Need help?
 Consult the Collection Chamber FAQ